 Once you start your contract with Advanced Home Warranty, coverage doesn’t start for 30 days.
 Your contract period then lasts 365 from that point.
 You don’t lose any coverage this way, but it protects the company so that you don’t buy a plan to fix things that have already malfunctioned or broken in your home.
 The 30-day wait is a standard policy for home warranty companies.

 Is Advanced Home Warranty Right for You?

-There are several things to take into consideration when deciding if you want a home warranty and which one is best for you.
+There are several things to consider when deciding if you want a home warranty and which one is best for you.
 Here are a few factors to think about before you make your choice.

 Buying or Selling a Home

 Purchasing a home warranty can be great if you’re in the process of buying or selling a home.
 Often sellers purchase a plan to help entice buyers to make an offer.
 In fact, a home warranty is cited as the fourth most important factor in choosing a house, only trailing behind things like location, design, and financing.